-When entering Uzbekistan, you will need to complete a foreign currency declaration form when you arrive and keep a copy yourself.
+When entering Uzbekistan, you will need to complete a foreign currency declaration form and keep a copy yourself.
 Failure to do so accurately or exiting the country with more currency than when you entered may result in delays, fines or the additional sums being confiscated.

-Ensure you exchange any unspent local currency prior to departure as there is no generally no exchange offices at international airports in Dushanbe and Bishkek.
+Ensure you exchange any unspent local currency prior to departure as there is generally no exchange offices at international airports in Dushanbe and Bishkek.